Jackson Rutledge: Professional career

+On November 15, 2022, the Nationals added Rutledge to their 40-man roster to protect him from the Rule 5 draft.
+He was optioned to the Double-A Harrisburg Senators to begin the 2023 season.
+In 23 starts split between Harrisburg and the Triple–A Rochester Red Wings, he accumulated an 8–4 record and 3.71 ERA with 106 strikeouts in 119.0 innings of work.
+On September 13, 2023, Rutledge was promoted to the major leagues for the first time.
+He faced the Pittsburgh Pirates in his major league debut that same day, and took the loss.
+Rutledge recorded his first career win against the Atlanta Braves on September 24.
+In 4 starts during his rookie campaign, he posted a 6.75 ERA with 12 strikeouts across 20 innings.

-Rutledge was optioned to the Double-A Harrisburg Senators to begin the 2023 season.
+Rutledge was optioned to Triple–A Rochester to begin the 2024 season.
+He made 3 appearances (1 start) for Washington in 2024, logging a 3.24 ERA with 9 strikeouts across 8 1/3 innings pitched.
+Rutledge was again optioned to Triple-A Rochester to begin the 2025 season.

 Pitching style

 Rutledge stands 6 ft 8 inch, taller than the average pitcher, although his arm action is relatively short and compact.
 He throws a four-seam fastball that has been clocked as fast as 99 mph, complementing it with a slider, a changeup, and a curveball.
 Rutledge introduced the slider during his 2019 season with San Jacinto after tweaking his grip to differentiate it from his curveball.
 He has credited Ross Detwiler, also a first-round selection of the Washington Nationals in the 2007 MLB draft, for helping him develop his changeup.